Using alternating de Bruijn sequences to construct de Bruijn tori

 \section{Introduction}

-De Bruijn tori have applications in a multitude of fields, including robot path planning~\cite{deBTRoboUse,robotPaper2}.
+De Bruijn tori (sometimes also called perfect maps) have applications in a number of different fields, including robot path planning~\cite{deBTRoboUse,robotPaper2,PMConstructor,PMClasses1,PMClass2}.
 Generating de Bruijn tori has been the subject of research since the 1980s~\cite{firstDeBT}.
-As of publication there exists some methods to generate de Bruijn tori~\cite{Horan2016Locating,deBTSquare,Lfill,2x3Cock1988}.
+As of publication there exists some methods to generate de Bruijn tori~\cite{Horan2016Locating,deBTSquare,Lfill,2x3Cock1988,PMConstructor,PMClasses1}.
 All of these methods involve using certain types of de Bruijn sequences to construct de Bruijn tori.
 For instance, Horan and Stevens~\cite{Horan2016Locating} utilized a specialized de Bruijn sequence known as a quotient de Bruijn sequence and modular addition to produce de Bruijn tori.
-We introduce two objects, alternating de Bruijn sequences and de Bruijn families, which can be employed to construct de Bruijn tori.
-Alternating de Bruijn sequences are novel and one is essentially a de Bruijn sequence which uses two different alphabets, while a de Bruijn family is a collection of cyclic strings that have de Bruijn sequence properties when grouped together.
+We introduce two objects, alternating de Bruijn sequences and de Bruijn families, which can be used to construct de Bruijn tori.
+Alternating de Bruijn sequences are a generalization of a de Bruijn sequence which use two different alphabets, while a de Bruijn family is a collection of cyclic strings that have de Bruijn sequence properties when grouped together.
 In Section~\ref{sec:defs}, we review definitions for de Bruijn sequences, de Bruijn tori, and formally introduce alternating de Bruijn sequences and de Bruijn families.
 The methods for generating alternating de Bruijn sequences and their corresponding alternating de Bruijn graphs are presented in Section~\ref{sec:AdeBSGen}.
 Section~\ref{sec:deBTGen} outlines a method for generating de Bruijn tori.
 It also discusses how our work is an abstraction of the approach presented in~\cite{2x3Cock1988}.
 Finally, Section~\ref{sec:examples} presents several examples of de Bruijn tori generated using alternating de Bruijn sequences and de Bruijn families.